tudurom/bsc-thesis/doc/main.typ

 taking care of any necessary escaping, and then inserts it in a string literal together with code that 'templates' the code back in itself.
 One can think of this program as a program regenerator generator.
-A simplified version of the the program that prints its own source code—one that makes use of `evilgen`—is shown in @quine_evilgen.
+A simplified version of the program that prints its own source code—one that makes use of `evilgen`—is shown in @quine_evilgen.
 The annotations demarcate the chunk of the code to quine, which would normally appear twice in the source code.